 How to build a high-performance facilitation system for the future?
 Workshop

 The lack of funding in Germany makes life difficult for innovators.
 There is a lack of capital, investors, partnerships and networks.
 We asked: How can we build an ecosystem for innovation in Agtech in Germany?
 Who and what is necessary for this?
-In a participative workshop, we used fishbowl discussion and dynamic facilitation to develop the necessary basics and, together with our participants, derive a starting paper for a subsequent workshop.
+At the Farm & Food congress 2020 in Berlin, we developed the necessary basics in a participatory workshop using fishbowl discussion and dynamic facilitation.

 Here you’ll find the full programme of the Farm & Food 2020 and a list of our speakers.Download